Meet our Staff

 Then in March 1996, she started a new weekly newspaper, Nodaway News Leader, which covers Nodaway County’s government entities and school news, including elementary and secondary levels, and currently has a subscription list of over 3,300.

-Wilson lives on the family farm near Pumpkin Center along with her husband of 36 years, Norman Wilson.
-They have raised two sons, Matt, who holds a doctorate from University of Washington, Seattle and is teaching geographic information systems at University of Kentucky, Lexington and Dallas, who completed his bachelor of science at Northwest Missouri State University and is employed by the Missouri Department of Corrections.
+Wilson, along with her husband, Norman, live on the family farm near Pumpkin Center.
+They have raised two sons.
+Matt, who holds a doctorate from University of Washington, Seattle, for the 2013-14 academic year was a visiting assistant professor in the Graduate School of Design, department of landscape architecture/urban planning and design at Harvard University, Boston, MA and is now teaching as an assistant professor of geography at University of Kentucky, Lexington.
+Dallas completed his bachelor of science at Northwest Missouri State University and is employed by the Missouri Department of Corrections.

 Jacki grew up in Maryville and graduated from Maryville High School in 1993.

 After attending Brigham Young University in Provo, UT, and living in Los Angeles for a few years, she decided to return home to Missouri to raise her family.
-She and her husband have two children and live near Lock Springs.
+She and her husband have two children and live in Sweet Springs.

-She joined the NNL in 2006, and in addition to writing feature stories, she also covers school board and other public meetings, events and court.
-She writes the occasional column, “That they might have joy,” is in charge of social media (Facebook and Twitter) for the paper and helps proofread before printing.
+Jacki joined the NNL in 2006, and in addition to writing feature stories, she also writes the occasional column, “That they might have joy,” and a road trip column, “Wandering Alongside the Woods.”

-She earned a BA in English from BYU and plans to graduate with a second degree, that is a bachelor of science in journalism, from Northwest Missouri State University in 2012.
+She earned a BA in English from BYU and a BS in journalism from Northwest Missouri State University.

-An avid sports fan, especially college football and basketball, Jacki also enjoys keeping up with her BYU Cougars, reading, laughing, snow, peach rings, road trips and spending time with her family.
+An avid sports fan, especially college football and basketball, Jacki also enjoys keeping up with her BYU Cougars, laughing, snow, reading, Red Vines, mountains, road trips and spending time with her family.